Family planning policies of China: One-child policy

+The one-child policy had various exemptions, including twins, rural families who could have more children due to the necessities of farm work, and ethnic minorities.
+The strict limitation of one child applied to approximately 35% of China's population.

+The 1980 Marriage Law described birth planning as a national duty.

 Leaders after Deng, mostly the administrations of Jiang Zemin and Hu Jintao, continued promoting and imposing the one-child policy in most areas of mainland China.

+In 1991, the central government made family-planning goals the direct responsibility of local governments.

+Also in the early 1990s, experts from leading population-research institutes began appealing to policymakers to relax or end the one-child policy.

+Since the 1990s, government efforts to promote son/daughter equality in family planning and to eliminate the traditional son preference have increased.
+They further accelerated after the United Nations-sponsored Caring for Girls national campaign in 2003.

 From 1990 to 2010, the population in China grew from 1.13 billion (the Fourth National Population Census) to 1.34 billion (the Sixth National Population Census), with a very low total fertility rate.
 In 2007, 36% of China's population was subject to a strict one-child restriction, with an additional 53% being allowed to have a second child if the first child was a girl.
 Provincial governments imposed fines for violations, and the local and national governments created commissions to raise awareness and carry out registration and inspection work.
 However, over the years, the one-child policy had created much controversy, even within mainland China, especially over the human rights abuses due to its strict measures.

 According to the Chinese government (2007 & 2013), some 400 million births had been prevented due to its population control program since the 1970s.
 Some observers have called this estimate "bogus".
 However, the alternate model of 16 comparator countries proposed by these observers to refute the official estimate implies instead that China's population today is some 600 million fewer due to the program since 1970.
-Current debates are not about the impact of the overall program but rather the relative contribution of one-child limits to that program.
+Current debates are not about the impact of the overall program but rather, the relative contribution of one-child limits to that program.
 To date, critics of China's official estimate have yet to acknowledge just how large an impact the overall program has had.
-Previously, the fine is so-called "social maintenance fee" and it is the punishment for the families who have more than one child.
-According to the policy, the families who violate the law may bring the burden to the whole sociey.
+Previously, the fine was the so-called "social maintenance fee," and it was a punishment for families who had more than one child.
+According to the policy, the families who violate the law may bring a burden to the whole society.
 Therefore, the social maintenance fee will be used for the operation of the basic government.

+In 2013, an additional exception was added to the policy to permit a second child if both parents were only children.

+As of 2015, after nearly four decades of harsh enforcement, the one-child policy brought profound social and economic consequences that included a national gender imbalance due to the preference of male children for females, an aging population, and a shrinking workforce.